How To Pick the Right Personal Branding Agency

 Key Takeaway #3: Find a personal branding agency that takes time to understand your goals AND shows you how they connect to ROI.

-Criteria #4: Do They Save You Time or Steal Your Time?
+Criteria #4: Does The Personal Branding Agency Save You Time or Steal Your Time?

 Before you hire an agency to work on your personal brand, get clear on how much time you must contribute compared to what you’ll get in return.